WyliodrinEmbeddedIoT/internship2025/AndreiDragota/readme.md

 ## 6 August 2025
 Just opened a PR on tock for VGA support, should fix the requested changes.
 Brought the keyboard driver up to date to where it was before the "naked_functions crash".
 Still have to wait until VGA-8042-Keyboard are merged so I can continue feature adding work on keyboard... but I can still tweak it a bit.

+## 7 August 2025
+Removed redundant functions from the keyboard driver, kept it as basic as possible in order to wire it to VGA.
+Whenever someone needs one of those functions back, I'll add it.
+Also improved IRQ handling by calling poll() instead of those shenaningans with helper functions and 1 ms timer... should be fine.
+Next I should ask wether if a capsule is really needed when porting the PC to VGA, I don't know, maybe for a userspace API so that unprivileged processes could read raw key events or configure the keyboard LEDs,